kumahq/kuma-website/app/docs/dev/security/zone-ingress-auth.md

 title: Zone ingress authentication
 ---

+{% warning %}
+This is a legacy way of authenticating zone ingress.
+While this is still supported, please migrate to [Zone Token](zoneproxy-auth.md).
+This way of authentication will be removed in the future versions of Kuma.
+{% endwarning %}

 To obtain a configuration from the control plane, a zone ingress must authenticate itself.
 There are several authentication methods availble.